 KL: I would say be willing to learn, read and research.
-Nothing is clear cut, planning is often subjective, and you really need to learn as much as you can.
-Go in with an open mind, have the confidence to ask your manager for regular reviews.
+Nothing is clear-cut, planning is often subjective, and you really need to learn as much as you can.
+Go in with an open mind, and have the confidence to ask your manager for regular reviews.
 Find someone that you trust to be your mentor and who can guide you, especially in your first few years.
 I think it’s really important that we as women (and men) support each other, especially in the workplace.
 There is sometimes a mentality that some women see other women as competition almost like we can’t all make it and will be hostile towards them, everyone should feel comfortable enough to ask for help, there is no such thing as a stupid question.
 I’ve had some strong female, and male, mentors who have had a really positive impact on my career.
-I have also had some experiences of hostile female colleagues who have had a real negative impact on my experiences.
+I have also had some experiences with hostile female colleagues who have had a real negative impact on my experiences.

 In your role, what instances have arisen where you feel you’ve been treated differently to a male colleague?